 I am a Licensed Professional Counselor Associate (LPCA) in North Carolina.
-I received my master’s degree in The Southern Baptist Theological Seminary in biblical counseling.
+I received my master’s degree from The Southern Baptist Theological Seminary in biblical counseling.
 I completed additional professional counseling courses through Liberty University and Southeastern Baptist Theological Seminary for licensing purposes.

-Given my theological training, I often work with clients who express a desire for Christian counseling.
+Given my theological training, I often work with clients who express a desire for

 My counseling experience includes both individual and group counseling, and I have worked with a variety of life stages and demographics.
 As a part of my graduate school program, I enjoyed counseling undergraduate, graduate students, and young adults.
 I also worked with an inpatient program for women who chose to exit the adult entertainment industry or who had been rescued from trafficking.
 Post-graduate work includes counseling in a local church and mental health setting.
 I have a special interest in providing counseling for adolescents in the foster care system as they adjust to new relationships and life transitions.

 Outside my professional counseling work, I love serving as a court-appointed child advocate (Guardian Ad Litem) for Wake County.
-I also facilitate a support group for individuals with eating disorders.

 Cognitive Behavioral Therapy (CBT) is a present-oriented therapy focused on the relationship between thought patterns, emotional experience, and actions.
 CBT can help you to identify and alter negative patterns to gain significant improvement all three areas.